-There are health regulatory authorities under the Health Practitioners Competence Assurance Act 2003 that are responsible for the registration and oversight of practitioners in specified health professions.
+Responsible Authorities are established under the Health Practitioners Competence Assurance Act 2003.
+They are responsible for the regulation of specified health professions.

 Health Practitioners Disciplinary Tribunal